MatthewMcGowan/MissingRowFinder/README.md

 ```

 ## Business Layer
-The Console project and Data Access are fairly straight forward, but the Business Layer warrants explanation.
+The Console project and Data Access are fairly straight forward, but the Business Layer warrants explanation:

 * PartitionNodeCollection represents the "tree", it holds the first, root node.
 * PartitionNode is one node.
 It has one parent, and contains two child PartitionNodes: a left and a right.